ohsu-comp-bio/funnel/config/datastore/README.md

 ## Datastore Indexes

-For retrieving list of tasks, Funnel needs [composite indexes](https://cloud.google.com/datastore/docs/concepts/indexes?hl=en) to be defined the Datastore using the Google Cloud CLI and the [index.yaml](./index.yaml) file:
+For retrieving a list of tasks, Funnel needs [composite indexes](https://cloud.google.com/datastore/docs/concepts/indexes?hl=en) to be defined in the Datastore using the Google Cloud CLI and the [index.yaml](./index.yaml) file:

 ```shell